-One of the biggest names in outdoor wear started not as an apparel company but a team of people excelling on black smithery and selling items for rock and mountain climbing.
+One of the biggest names in outdoor wear started not as an apparel company but as a team of people excelling in black smithery and selling items for rock and mountain climbing.
 It would not come as a surprise considering the founder started climbing at a very young age.

 Yvon Chouinard started by teaching himself how to blacksmith.
-What he learned had him selling his pitons Before he knew it, the word about his works has spread.
+What he learned had him selling his pitons.
+Before he knew it, the word about his works had spread.
 He eventually had to build a small shop for these accessories.

-Part of his ventures with mountain climbing accessories was coming up with the most sustainable outdoor wear for rock climbing.
+Part of his ventures with mountain climbing accessories was developing the most sustainable outdoor wear for rock climbing.
 As the company grew, Yvon saw the opportunity to help support the marginally profitable hardware business with clothing.

 The team started selling rugby shirts from England, polyurethane rain windcheaters and bivouac sacks from Scotland, boiled-wool gloves and mittens from Austria, and hand-knit double-sided beanies from Boulder.